GeneralBots/BotServer/README.md

 The artificial intelligence extensions in form of pluggable apps.
 Dialogs, Services and all model related to data.
 A set of interactions, use cases, integrations in form of conversationals dialogs.
-The .gbapp adds the General Bots base library (botlib) for building Node.js TypeScript Apps packages.
+The .gbapp adds the General Bot base library (botlib) for building Node.js TypeScript Apps packages.

-Four components builds up a General Bots App:
+Four components builds up a General Bot App:

 * dialogs
 * models